MIRAvzw/qt-brisa/doc/docSource/wizard/wizard.rst

    :scale: 50 %
    :align: center

-With all actions added, the next step is to deﬁne the arguments of each action.
-Double click on an action or select a desired action and click on the “Edit Arguments” button, the following screen will appear:
+With all actions added, the next step is to define the arguments that each action.
+Double click on an action or select a desired action and click on the "Edit Arguments" button, the follow screen will appear:

 .. image:: screen.png
    :height: 100px